 Vytorin is the brand name for the drug combination of ezetimibe and simvastatin.
 Made and sold jointly by Merck & Co. and Schering-Plough, this prescription medication is used to treat dyslipidemia—excess cholesterol.
 Ezetimibe is known more commonly as Zetia in the United States and Ezetrol elsewhere; simvastatin is also sold separately as Zocor.

-Ezetimibe was first approved in the mid-2000s; simvastatin received its approval on December 23, 1991.
-Vytorin comes in the form of tablets, which are meant to be taken orally.
-The ezetimibe dosage remains the same at 10mg, but the amount of simvastatin in each pill varies from 10mg, 20mg, 40mg, and 80mg.
+Ezetimibe was first approved for sale in the U.S. in the mid-2000s; simvastatin received its approval on December 23, 1991.
+Vytorin comes in the form of tablets to be taken orally.
+The ezetimibe dosage remains the same at 10mg, but the amount of simvastatin varies at 10mg, 20mg, 40mg, and 80mg.
 Vytorin entered the market some time in 2006.
-Vytorin sales have given the manufacturers $4-5 billion per year, though sales have been declining.
+Vytorin sales have given its manufacturers $4-5 billion per year, though sales have been declining.

 Both drugs affect users differently, and whether they are effective at all is the subject of much controversy.
 Ezetimibe supposedly prevents the small intestine from absorbing cholesterol.
 It has other indirect effects on cholesterol that prevent it from entering the blood plasma.
 Simvastatin is a statin-class of anti-cholesterol drugs that scientists first started exploring in the 1950s.
 Like all statins, simvastatin prevents the metabolic creation of cholesterol by blocking critical enzymes.
 By combining the two drugs in Vytorin, Merck and Schering-Plough believed they could both prevent the creation and absorption of cholesterol in the human body.